gilbertfrancois/ender3_flash_instructions/README.md

 ## Troubleshooting

+​	*The Bus Pirate is not recognised on my computer.*

+Install the Virtual Com Port (VCP) driver for the FTDI chip, found on the [manufacturer's website](https://ftdichip.com/drivers/vcp-drivers/).

 ​	*The connection cannot be established.*

-Try switching on power of the printer.
+Unplug the display cable and/or switch on power of the printer.
 It might be that the computer via the Bus Pirate is not delivering enough power to the mainboard of the printer.

-​	*If the print head does not respond when probe pin is pushed in.*
+​	*If the servo of the z-axis does not stop when probe pin is pushed in.*

 Remove the capacitor near the Z-Stop plug on the mainboard, as described in section [Remove capacitor for Z-stop (optional)](#remove-capacitor-for-z-stop--optional-)